-The territory of Ameglia is one of the most interesting and suggestive of La Spezia, rich in history and tradition, as well as natural beauty.
-The location, between the sea and the land, between Liguria and Tuscany, near the mouth of the river Magra, made of Ameglia since ancient times a benchmark for economic and social life of local populations.
+The territory of Ameglia is one of the most interesting and suggestive in La Spezia and Cinque Terre area, rich in history and tradition, as well as natural beauty.
+Its location, between the sea and the land, between Liguria and Tuscany, near the mouth of the river Magra, made of Ameglia since ancient times a benchmark for economic and social life of local populations.

-In the Middle Ages grows its strategic importance, with the construction of an important castle, which became the seat of the Bishop of Luni, and the Monastery of Santa Croce del Corvo, in which it seems also to have hosted Dante Alighieri.
-Like all medieval towns of the area, Ameglia has long been fought over by Tuscany and Genoa, who placed it under the captaincy of Lerici.
-In these decades it has built the structure of the beautiful medieval village and its characteristics.
+In the Middle Ages Ameglia grows its strategic importance, with the construction of an important castle, which became the seat of the Bishop of Luni, and the Monastery of Santa Croce del Corvo, in which it seems also to have hosted Dante Alighieri.
+Like all medieval towns of the area, Ameglia has long been fought over by Tuscany and Genoa, until the latter placed it under the captaincy of Lerici.
+In these decades Ameglia aquired the present structure of medieval village.

 This post is also available in: Italiano (Italian)